onflow/flow-go/integration/tests/bft/gossipsub/README.md

 # GossipSub BFT Tests
+GossipSub BFT tests are designed to test the behavior of the GossipSub protocol in a network environment with Byzantine nodes.

 ## Topic Validator Test
 The `TopicValidatorTestSuite` in the `topicvalidator` package is specifically designed to test the functionality of the